- 01 You Must Initialize a Disk Before Logical Disk Manager Can Access It

 2. Why is my hard drive access denied?

 Usually, when your external or internal hard drive shows the "Drive is not accessible.
-Access is denied" error, it suggests that you don't have the privilege of accessing to the disk partition.
+Access is denied" error, it suggests that you don't have the privilege of accessing the disk partition.

 To fix the issue, you have to take ownership to get permission.